IC Student Employment Handbook

 -

-As outlined in the Student Employment Eligibility section, students must complete the Form I-9 Employment Eligibility Verification on or before their hire date.
-Students should work with their supervisor, or an authorized representative, to complete the Form I-9, as required by the U.S. Citizenship and Immigration Services (USCIS).
-All documents presented must be original and unexpired—Student Employment cannot accept photocopies or digital files of documents.
-Prospective student employees should make arrangements for their documents to be shipped to them and cannot begin their work assignment until their original documents have been reviewed by their supervisor or authorized representative.
-The student will not be considered a student employee until the Form I-9 is processed and on file with Human Resources
+Form I-9: As outlined in the Student Employment Eligibility section, students must complete the Form I-9 Employment Eligibility Verification on or before their start date.
+Students should work with Human Resources or an authorized representative, to complete the Form I-9, as required by the U.S. Citizenship and Immigration Services (USCIS).
+All documents presented must be original and unexpired—photocopies or digital files of documents will not be accepted.
+Prospective student employees must have their original documents in their possession or arrange to have the orignals shipped to them.
+They cannot begin working until these original documents have been reviewed.

-Students who legally change their names should re-verify Section 3 of the Form I-9, and the re-verified I-9 should be filed with the Office of Human Resources.
+Legal Name Changes: Students who legally change their name should re-verify Section 3 of the Form I-9, and the re-verified I-9 should be filed with the Office of Human Resources.

 -